Master Series Contest

 A Master Series requires teams to cook 4 types of meat (Chicken, Pork Ribs, Pork Butt, & Brisket).
 The cooking source at a Master Series shall be of wood, wood pellets or charcoal.
 KCBS Rules and regulations apply.
 Master Series are eligible for American Royal and Jack Daniels World Championship, upon meeting qualifying criteria.
 In addition, all teams who participate in a Master Series earn points towards the KCBS Team of the Year awards presented at our annual banquet.

 KCBS representation will be monitoring the judging process.
-Meats will be turned in using the containers given to the contestants at the Cooks Meeting on Friday night at 7:00 pm in Pitmaster Event Tent.
+Meats will be turned in using the containers given to the contestants at the Cooks Meeting on Friday afternoon at 2:00 pm in Pitmaster Judges Tent.

 Reserve Champion: $1,000

 Grand Champion: $2,000

 Meat Specifications (Meat will be inspected upon arrival at the event):

 The meats do not have to be in the original packaging & may be trimmed prior to meat inspection, but no meat may be seasoned, injected or cooked, prior to the inspection.